 Proper pasteurization is extremely important.
 Right behind this number one concern is the need to have the best pasteurization process in place given the food you’re processing.
 Using equipment that can make the procedure fast, efficient, and effective is necessary.

 This is where tunnel pasteurizers can help.
 Continue reading to learn more about its benefits, what can be pasteurized, and what exactly pasteurization is.

-What is Pasteurization?
+What Is Pasteurization?

 Food can become contaminated after having been pasteurized.
 Thus, all pasteurized products still need refrigeration after being exposed to air because all types of pathogens aren’t destroyed at these moderately high temperatures.
-Pasteurization was originally developed for wine.

 In addition to heat-processing, food products can be pasteurized by being irradiated by gamma rays.
 Gamma irradiation doesn’t make food radioactive.

 - Reduces the spread of debilitating diseases, such as dysentery, typhoid fever, scarlet fever, polio, and tuberculosis

 - Destroys certain parasitic foodborne pathogens and controls others